TyberiusPrime/uv2nix_hammer_overrides/README.md

 ## Scope of the 'sweep'

-- Limited to 'important' python packages by some arbitrary definition.
+- Limited to 'important' python packages by some arbitrary definition (downloads, number of dependants, user requess).
 - TyberiusPrime will only do x86-64-linux.
 PRs for other architectures welcome, but they probably need to be upstream in [uv2nix-hammer](https://github.com/TyberiusPrime/uv2nix_hammer)
-- TyberiusPrime will not spent time getting cryto(mining) packages to build.
+- TyberiusPrime will not spent time getting cryto (-mining) packages to build.
 - TyberiusPrime has a time limit on getting any package running.